Petro Kalnyshevsky: Leader of the Sich (1761–1763)

 By 1757, Kalnyshevsky was also a tax collector in the settlement of Samar, and during tax collection processes he took hostages and placed an armed blockade on the town, demanding the payment of taxes.
 This force was later ordered to retreat by Hetman Kirill Razumovsky, but Kalnyshevsky's rise continued; he was appointed as the kish judge the next year.
 Kalnyshevsky wielded substantial influence stretching far beyond his position and became the Hetmanate's de facto leader, taking most of the powers of de jure kish otaman Hryhorii Lantukh.

 Kalnyshevsky first became kish otaman on 9 September 1762.
 His first major diplomatic engagement was the coronation of Russian Empress Catherine, during which he acquired attention from the monarch.
 Kalnyshevsky's independent personality brought Catherine's ire, and she began efforts to remove him from office.
 Shortly after his return from Russia, Kalnyshevsky was ordered by Governor of Kiev Ivan Glebov to crack down on the haydamaks on Zaporozhian territory.
-He was also issued orders protect merchant convoys travelling along the Dnieper from pirates and send a contingent of Cossacks to the Fortress of St. Elizabeth to investigate Cossacks detained by the Russian government.
+He was also issued orders to protect merchant convoys travelling along the Dnieper from pirates and send a contingent of Cossacks to the Fortress of St. Elizabeth to investigate Cossacks detained by the Russian government.

 Kalnyshevsky's stint in office, however, would not last long; in October 1763 he was removed by the personal orders of Empress Catherine.
 He returned to his office as kish judge after his removal.
 He was succeeded by Lantukh, whom he himself had replaced a year prior, due to the influence of the Siroma class of impoverished Cossacks.